Fast, effortless and 100% online.

 But are things different if you’re part of a band?
 Well, unless your group is tied together under a contract, label or limited company, then you’ll still count as separate sole traders by HMRC.
 Each member must file their taxes individually.

-As we already mentioned, you pay both National Insurance and Income Tax through a Self Assessment tax return.
-If you are earning over £11,908 (£12,570 from April 2023), you’ll owe class 2 National Insurance, and if you earn over £12,570, you’ll also owe class 4 National Insurance contributions alongside income tax.
+As we already mentioned, you pay both National Insurance and income tax through a Self Assessment tax return.
+If you are earning over £12,570, you owe class 2 and class 4 national insurance contributions alongside income tax.

 HMRC will calculate how much income tax you need to pay based on the following: